-Consequences of the failure to assign penalty points for the management of funding

-70. According to the assessment of the Public Accounts Committee, seven operators and one vessel would have been inadmissible by correct administration of the penalty point system.
-In the reviewed sample, these seven operators and the vessel in question had been accepted for support of approximately DKK 12.5 million, corresponding to around 24% of the sample of approximately DKK 53 million.
+Consequences of the failure to assign penalty points for the management of funding around 24% of the sample of approximately DKK 53 million.
 In the cases reviewed, the Ministry of Foreign Affairs has already carried out a concrete assessment in connection with the assignment of other sanctions.
 The way the cases have been described there has not been any excusable circumstances.
 The ministry should therefore in addition to the general sanction also have assigned penalty points.